Authorisation

 • Operators must demonstrate compliance through documentary evidence, not just policy statements

-• The Compliant Bundle from Heat Network Compliance Hub covers all eight core document requirements
+• The Compliant Bundle covers all eight core document requirements

 Consumer protection conditions

-Operators must demonstrate arrangements that protect heat consumers.
-This includes transparent billing that meets Ofgem’s model bill requirements, a formal complaints procedure with escalation to the Energy Ombudsman after eight weeks, a Consumer Welcome Pack issued to every new consumer at first supply, and a Priority Services Register identifying and supporting vulnerable customers.
+Operators must demonstrate concrete arrangements that protect consumers.
+This means transparent billing meeting Ofgem’s model bill requirements, a formal complaints procedure with escalation to the Energy Ombudsman after eight weeks, a Consumer Welcome Pack issued to every new consumer at first supply, and a Priority Services Register identifying and supporting vulnerable customers.

 Financial resilience conditions

-Operators must show they can sustain operations financially.
+Operators must demonstrate they can sustain operations financially.
 This means documenting adequate working capital, appropriate insurance cover, emergency funding arrangements, and any relevant regulatory history.
-Ofgem needs confidence that an operator will not become insolvent and leave consumers without heat supply.
+Ofgem needs confidence that an operator will not become insolvent and leave consumers without heating.

 Supply continuity conditions

-Operators must have contingency arrangements for maintaining heat supply during disruption.
-This covers planned maintenance, emergency response, communication with consumers during outages, and critically, step-in procedures – what happens if the operator can no longer supply heat.
+Operators must have documented contingency arrangements for maintaining heat supply during disruption.
+This covers planned maintenance, emergency response, communication with consumers during outages, and – critically – step-in procedures for when the operator can no longer supply heat.

 Data reporting conditions